Your Directors have pleasure in presenting their 24th Annual Report of the Company forthe financial year ended 31st March 2018.

-Your Company has complied with the Corporate Governance requirements under CompaniesAct2013 and as stipulated under the provisions of the SEBI (Listing obligations andDisclosure Requirements) Regulations 2015.
+Your Company has complied with the Corporate Governance requirements under CompaniesAct 2013 and as stipulated under the provisions of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
 A detailed Report on Corporate Governance isgiven as Annexure V to this Report.
 A certificate of Statutory Auditor confirmingcompliance of the Corporate Governance requirements by the Company is attached to theReport on Corporate Governance.

 At the Annual General Meeting held on 4th August 2016 M/s.
-B S R & Associates LLpChartered Accountants were appointed as statutory auditors of the Company to hold officetill the conclusion of the twenty Seventh Annual General Meeting to be held in thefinancial year 2021.
+B S R & AssociatesLLP Chartered Accountants were appointed as statutory auditors of the Company to holdOffice till the conclusion of the Twenty Seventh Annual General Meeting to be held in thefinancial year 2021.

-the Auditors' Report to the Shareholders for the year under review does not contain anyqualification.
+The Auditors' Report to the Shareholders for the year under review does not contain anyqualification.

-the extract of the Annual return in Form MGT - 9 is given as Annexure VII to thisReport.
+The extract of the Annual return in Form MGT - 9 is given as Annexure VII to thisReport.

-the Board has re-constituted the Audit Committee on 8th December 2016 with three Non-executive Independent Directors comprising of Mr. R Bupathy as the Chairman Mr. A.RKurian and Mr. Mahesh Vyas as otherCommittee Members.
+The Audit Committee is constituted with three Non- Executive Independent Directorscomprising of Mr. R Bupathy as the Chairman Mr. A.P.
+Kurian and Mr. Mahesh Vyas as otherCommittee Members.

-during the financial year with the related parties were in the ordinary course ofbusiness and on an arm'slength basis.
-During the year the company had not entered intoany contract/ arrangement/transaction with any related party which could be consideredmaterial in accordance with the policy of the company on materiality of related partytransactions.
-Thus disclosure in Form AoC-2 is not required.
+All contracts/arrangements/transactions entered by the Company during the financialyear with the related parties were in the ordinary course of business and on an arm'slength basis.
+During the year the company had not entered into any contract/ arrangement/transaction with any related party which could be considered material in accordance withthe policy of the company on materiality of related party transactions.
+Thus disclosure inForm AOC-2 is not required.

-The policy on materiality of related party transactions and dealing with related partytransactions as approved by the Board may be accessed on the Company's website.
+The Policy on materiality of related party transactions and dealing with related partytransactions as approved by the Board may be accessed on the Company's website.

 Your Directors draw attention of the members to Note 39 to the financial statementwhich sets out related party disclosures.

-the Company with the approval of nomination & Remuneration Committee has adopted apolicy on Board diversity and the recommendation of candidature for Board appointment willbe based on merit that complements and expands the skills experience and expertise of theBoard as a whole taking into account gender age professional experience andqualifications cultural and educational background and any other factors that the Boardmight consider relevant and applicable from time to time towards achieving a diverseBoard.
+The Company with the approval of Nomination & Remuneration Committee has adopted apolicy on Board diversity and the recommendation of candidature for Board appointment willbe based on merit that complements and expands the skills experience and expertise of theBoard as a whole taking into account gender age professional experience andqualifications cultural and educational background and any other factors that the Boardmight consider relevant and applicable from time to time towards achieving a diverseBoard.

-the Company has zero tolerance for sexual harassment at work place and has adopted apolicy on prevention prohibition and redressal of sexual harassment at workplace in linewith the provision of Sexual Harassment of Women at Workplace (prevention prohibition andRedressal) Act 2013 and the rules framed thereunder.
+The Company has zero tolerance for sexual harassment at work place and has adopted apolicy on prevention prohibition and redressal of sexual harassment at workplace in linewith the provision of Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 and the rules framed thereunder.
 As required under the Law aninternal complaints committee has been constituted for reporting and conducting inquiryinto the complaints made by the victim on the harassments at the work place.

-Your Directors further state that during the year under review one complaint wasreceived pursuant to the Sexual Harassment of Women at Workplace (prevention prohibitionand Redressal) Act 2013 and the same was investigated in accordance with the proceduresprescribed and adequate steps were taken to resolve them.
+Your Directors further state that during the year under review one complaint wasreceived pursuant to the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 and the same was investigated in accordance with the proceduresprescribed and adequate steps were taken to resolve them.